RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 Seek misfits and crackpots.
 Newton dabbled in alchemy as well as calculus: there's a reason for that.
 Crackpot ideas may not always be right, but at least they escape the present.

+### Seek out things you disagree with

+Often the most useful books are ones that are useful in the negative: i.e. they are flawed in some way.
+These types of book make you think about the reasons for failure.
+Books that you already agree with tend to reinforce your priors rather than question them.

 ### When everyone is going left, consider going right.

 Contrarian thinking for it's own sake can be stupid, but societal bias is clearly towards acceptance and conventional thinking.
 Most people follow the crowd because it requires less effort.
 You should always work out for yourself, from first principles, which direction to go - and be invariant to the swing of popular opinion.

 ### When all else fails, value originality.

 More lessons are learnt from failing original ideas, rather than failing incremental ideas.
-If you're playing the long-game,

 ### Find insights in unusual places.

+Some of the best ideas in science were cross-pollinated from other fields.

-### First stab at an idea is usually wrong.
+### The first stab at an idea is usually wrong.

-### Ideas come from buddy cation;: aha, ha.

-### Very few people are successful on the first try
+Because it's going to be more superficial insights, and more laden with convention.
+You usually need to go deeper and through a few rounds before you get to something insightful.

 ## Methodology

+Having the right objective and mentality is not sufficient if your methodology is flawed.
+Getting to your goal requires a number of skills such as positioning, speed of execution, experimentation, and processes of learning.
+These are summarized below.

 ### Move Fast